pensieves/sonorus/README.md

 To install `fairseq`, refer to [requirements and installations](https://github.com/pytorch/fairseq) from the `fairseq` github repository.
 NOTE that the current `pip`-installable `pypi` module is of version < 1.0 and hence installation from source is currently required.
 Once the `pypi` index is updated with the latest `fairseq` package, the same can be installed using `pip`.

-`pyaudio` has a dependency on `portaudio`.
-If not using conda, make sure `portaudio` is installed.
-For example, for Ubuntu, the same can be installed by executing:
+`pyaudio` and `librosa`/`soundfile` have dependencies on `portaudio` and `libsndfile1`.
+If not using conda, make sure these are installed.
+For Ubuntu, the same can be installed by executing:

-`sudo apt install portaudio19-dev` or `conda install pyaudio` in case of working in a conda environment which will install `pyaudio` along with `portaudio`.
+`sudo apt install portaudio19-dev libsndfile1`

 Finally, install requirements by executing: